Uncasville, Connecticut: History

 Uncasville was named by English colonists for Uncas, the 17th-century Mohegan sachem who became their ally.
 The Mohegan, originally part of the Algonquian-speaking Pequot people, became independent through the 17th and 18th centuries.
 They allied with English colonists during the Pequot War of 1637.
 Uncas established a fortified village for defense, now known as Fort Shantok, on an elevated site next to the Thames River.
 He later welcomed English colonists to the Mohegan lands.

 The European-American brothers John and Arthur Schofield established the first woolen mill in the United States in Uncasville.
 Their carding and spinning mill, dependent on water power, was located at the mouth of the Oxoboxo River.
 The Uncasville Manufacturing Corporation operated on the river into the early 20th century, as shown in the postcard image to the right.

 In the 1950s, the Olin Mathieson Chemical Corporation established a large manufacturing facility in the Sandy Desert section in northeastern Montville.
 In 1961, it formed a joint venture, the United Nuclear Corporation, with Mallinckrodt Corporation of America, and Nuclear Development Corporation of America.
 They started with a total of 1400 employees, producing nuclear reactor fuel components for the United States Navy nuclear program.
-The site was near Trading Bay.
+The site was near Trading Cove.
 Some parts of the program ended by 1976.
 After United Nuclear ceased its operations about 1990, the site was cleaned up of environmental hazards, decommissioned, and released for unrestricted use.
 The village designated this as a redevelopment area as designated by the village.

 During the colonial period, agents had sold traditional lands originally occupied by the Mohegan people and reserved for them by the colony; they became landless.
 European Americans assumed they would assimilate to the more numerous majority.
 In the 20th century the Mohegan reorganized and sought federal recognition through the formal administrative process, submitting thorough documentation to prove their community and cultural continuity despite the lack of land.
 At the same time, beginning in the 1970s, they pursued a land claim against Connecticut for having been deprived illegally of their traditional lands.

 In 1994, the U.S. Department of the Interior granted federal recognition to the Mohegan tribe.
 Several months later, the U.S. Congress passed the Mohegan Nation (Connecticut) Land Claim Settlement Act.
 It authorized the United States to take into trust the United Nuclear site for use as Mohegan reservation lands; with this, the law extinguished any other Mohegan land claims in Connecticut.
 In exchange, Congress approved the tribe undertaking gambling operations at the reservation site.

 With its own reservation, the Mohegan developed gaming operations to generate revenue for tribal welfare.
 They opened the Mohegan Sun casino on October 12, 1996, near the former Fort Shantok site above the Thames River.
 It has since been expanded into a large resort with hotels and other facilities.